nurakawa/localized-classmap/README.md

-# Localized Class Map
+# Localized Class Map: Model-Agnostic Local Explanations of Classification Algorithms

 This repository contains the implementation of the localized class map, a tool for visualizing classification results.
 It also includes some examples using benchmark datasets, found in the folder "examples."

 The localized class map is an extension of the class map of [Raymaekers, Rousseeuw and Hubert (2021)][1], which is available on CRAN as R package `classmap`.
 The class map is a visualization tool for local explanations of classification algorithms.
-It explains individual predictions of a classifier by plotting the classifier's view of the predictions.
-The localized  class map modifies one of the axes of the class map, resulting in a local explanation method that is model-agnostic; it can be used for almost any classifier.
+It plots the classifier's view of the predictions, allowing a user to understand how the classifier sees data.
+The localized  class map modifies one of the axes of the class map, resulting in a local explanation method that can be used for almost any classifier.

 The implementation of the localized class map is made to be compatible with `caret`.
-A user first trains a model in `caret`, then inputs it directly into `plotClassMap()` to visualize the results.
+A user first trains a classification model in `caret`, then inputs it directly into `plotClassMap()` to visualize the results.
 See `examples/example-iris.R` for a simple example.

 ## Example: Classification of the Iris Dataset

 In the example `examples/example-iris.R`, we use a Support Vector Machine with a linear kernel to classify the iris dataset.
 The iris dataset is a popular benchmark dataset that contains measurements describing three types of iris flowers: virginica, setosa and versicolor.
-The classification goal is to identify the species of teh flower.
+The classification goal is to identify the species of the flower.
 After training a classifier, we can get information about its performance, such as the accuracy (here it was 96%) and a confusion matrix, which shows where the classifier has success and challenges.

 However, we do not have an idea as to _why_ the classifier has difficulty in some cases.
 Is it because of issues with the data?
 Or, is it because the classifier is not well-suited for the data?

 The class map of [Raymaekers, Rousseeuw and Hubert (2021)][1], implemented in R package `classmap` gives insight into the behavior of the classifier by visualizing the data _from the perspective of the classifier_.
 The class map shows a view of the probabilities assigned to each object by the classifier, and of how far an object lies from its class.